 But the demand for houses in this area is exploding, and the asking prices are rising astronomically, and people seem to be “investing” now in “updated” kitchens and baths so they can get top dollar when they sell out.
 Which is what they’re really doing—although one can hardly blame them, since already ridiculous property taxes will only rise in respond to the boom.

 Oddly enough, this new fever has dampened our own ardor a little, and we're feeling less inclined to move away.
 We had already begun to seriously consider sheltering in place, rather than selling out and running west to the high desert.
-And now, with houses like ours being marketed with asking prices nearly twice what they should be, our anti-exploitive convictions are taking over and we’re much more reluctant to go through the angst of sorting through books and the clearing out that it would take be able to move.
+And now, with houses like ours being marketed with asking prices nearly twice what they should be, our anti-exploitative convictions are taking over and we’re much more reluctant to go through the angst of sorting through books and the clearing out that it would take to be able to move.
 It’s probably more evidence of nostalgia on our part, but we’d feel as if we’d abandoned this well-loved house if we sold it just to make a buck.
 Or several hundred thousand bucks.

 We came here because this is one of several towns in Texas that has maintained ties with its history.
 Many north Texas towns like McKinney and Waxahachie have taken steps to preserve older neighborhoods, and even Dallas has tried to stem the growth of McMansions and the destruction of its older bits by using historical designations as a means of turning back the tides of rampant “progress.”
 But if the nod to history is only superficial, we’re really not going to be much better than the old western facade movie sets.
 The small rooms that made bungalows cozy are giving way to “open plan” entertainment spaces that reflect lives at odds with what old-fashioned family values seem to require: intimate dining spaces, rooms for quiet reading, conversations around the hearth.
 Our house suits us much better than a much bigger one would—but then we’re empty-nesters on the verge of full retirement, without grandchildren or all that much family nearby.

 I guess I just wish that before folks start telling their builders to tear down walls and put in the trendiest new accoutrements (and don't get me started on "distressed" furniture and phony "aged" paint jobs), perhaps they could spend a little time looking through an issue of American Bungalow or the British edition of Country Living for ideas about how to mesh the new with the old, in order not to remove the patina of history from houses that still have stories to tell.
 Instead of watching "Fixer Upper," check out "Rehab Addict" for ideas about how to do less damage to a house’s original character.
 And if they want a new house, build a new house.
-Don’t try to turn an old, weathered, seasoned dowager into something that will never quite fit comfortably into heavy makeup and mod new clothes.
+Don’t try to turn an old, weathered, seasoned dowager into something that will never quite fit comfortably into heavy makeup and trendy fashions.